A matter of time.

 Yesterday, or Today.

-Recently I watched video of a number of very well known senseis performing the kata Heian Shodan.
-In each case the time it took for them to complete this particular kata, ranged from 23 to 32 seconds.
+Recently I watched videos of a number of very well known, and high ranking senseis perform the Heian Shodan.
+In each case the time it took for them to complete this particular kata ranged from 23 seconds to 32 seconds.
 Given their considerable talent, and their expertise, I consider this timing to be a modern approach.

 Your answer I suggest to you is a product of the passage of time.
-Since the publication of Heian -Tekki in 1979 more than forty years have passed.
+Since the publication of the Heian - Tekki series of books in 1979 more than forty years have passed.
 In that time attitude towards the performance of Heian Shodan, as well as all of the other Shotokan katas have changed considerably.
 Perhaps it has something to do with the second generation of JKA senseis who were sent throughout the world to spread the art of Shotokan Karate.
 They were young, talented, physically fit, and very skilled.
-As such their approach became our approach, where the emphasis was placed on power, speed, and quality, with no time wasted.
+As such their approach to kata became our approach.
+One where the emphasis was placed on power, speed, as well as quality, and with no time wasted.

 What do you think?